aave/governance-crosschain-bridges/README.md

 Aave's governance contracts on Ethereum are upgradable and because the PolygonBridgeExecutor is dependent on knowing the address of the Aave Governance Executor contract on Ethereum, the PolygonBridgeExecutor will also have to be updated as part of this upgrade.

 In order to update the PolygonBridgeExecutor - the function `updateFxRootSender(address)` should be called on the PolygonBridgeExecutor.
 This function should be executed via the cross-chain governance process using the original Aave Governance Executor.
-A proposal should be created on the Ethereum based Aave governance, once passed and executed, the transaction will be send to the PolygonBridgeExecutor contract.
-Once queued and executed, the PolygonBridgeExecutor will call `updateFxRootSender(address)` on itself and updated the expected Aave Governance Executor address.
+A proposal should be created on the Ethereum based Aave governance, once passed and executed, the transaction will be sent to the PolygonBridgeExecutor contract.
+Once queued and executed, the PolygonBridgeExecutor will call `updateFxRootSender(address)` on itself and update the expected Aave Governance Executor address.
 Once that transaction executes, the PolygonBridgeExecutor will only queue ActionsSets that originate from the new Aave Governance Executor.

 ## Arbitrum Governance Bridge